-Senator says AT&T/T-Mobile deal will cause "substantial harm" if approved [UPDATED]Alex Wagner - Senior News Editor
+Senator says AT&T/T-Mobile deal will cause "substantial harm" if approved [UPDATED]Alex Wagner - Deputy Managing Editor, News Desk

 AT&T's proposed acquisition of T-Mobile has garnered quite a few opponents since it was announced back in March, most notably Sprint CEO Dan Hesse, and today another major adversary of the deal voiced his opposition.
 Senator Herb Kohl, chairman of the Senate antitrust committee, has written a letter to the FCC urging it to block AT&T's buyout of T-Mobile.
 In his letter, Kohl claims that the deal "would likely cause substantial harm to competition and consumers, would be contrary to antitrust law and not in the public interest, and therefore should be blocked by your agencies."
 The senator went on to say that AT&T and T-Mobile are direct competition and that, if the buyout is approved, T-Mobile and its low-cost offerings would be eliminated, leaving just three national carriers.
 AT&T issued a statement responding to Kohl's letter, which you can find below:

 "We respect Senator Kohl.
 However, we feel his view is inconsistent with antitrust law, is shared by few others, and ignores the many positive benefits and numerous supporters of the transaction."